-As many of you are aware by now the World Health Organization (WHO) has declared COVID-19 a pandemic, and both the Government of British Columbia and the Government of Canada have issued responses on recommended precautions for Canadians for the following weeks, including limiting travel and enacting quarantines for the recently arrived, canceling events and gatherings, and practicing social distancing.
+As many of you are aware by now the World Health Organization (WHO) has declared COVID-19 a pandemic, and both the Government of British Columbia and the Government of Canada have issued responses on recommended precautions for Canadians for the following weeks, including limiting travel and enacting quarantines for the recently arrived, cancelling events and gatherings, and practicing social distancing.

 The BC Road Builders fully support the recommendations being promoted and implemented by both the Government of British Columbia and the Government of Canada, and we are closely monitoring developments and recommendations around COVID-19.